Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Discussion

 \section{Discussion}

-The primary objective of this study was to evaluate the effectiveness of adaptive lasso in high-dimensional and highly censored survival analysis, comparing it against the well-established lasso method.
-Several adaptive lasso weight calculation procedures were proposed in Section 3, particularly focusing on their applicability in high-dimensional settings.
-Additionally, a model selection method to address variability due to different data partitions was introduced in Section 4, using the K-index as a performance measure.
-Finally, the proposal from Wan (\citeyear{Wan}) for estimating censored data with a fixed proportion of censoring was adapted in Section 6.1 to different dependence settings.

-The proposed adaptive lasso models are first analyzed through extensive simulations.
-Performance metrics such as true positive rate (TPR), false positive rate (FPR), and F1 score are used to assess variable selection accuracy, while $\|\hat\beta-\beta\|_2$ and the predicted risks measure estimation accuracy.
-Adaptive lasso models generally outperform lasso, particularly in variable selection accuracy, even when the number of true important variables $(\varphi)$ or the proportion of censored data increases.

-Among the adaptive lasso models, those using PCA and ridge weights showed the best performance.
-These models consistently performed a better selection of the correct variables and provided better coefficient estimates compared to lasso.
-The impact of correlated covariates on model performance was minimal, suggesting a wide applicability of adaptive lasso in dependency scenarios.
+The primary objective of this research was to develop and evaluate high-dimensional pena\-lized Cox regression methods capable of handling the challenges posed by extremely large sets of predictors and high censoring rates.
+In particular, we proposed an extension of the adaptive penalization approach introduced by Mendez-Civieta \textit{et al.} \cite{Mendez} from quantile regression to survival contexts, and we incorporated a Random Survival Forest-based procedure as an alternative for adaptive weight calculation.
+We also introduced a new way to quantify the stability and relevance of selected predictors via an importance index and combined it with a power index to build a best model selection procedure that helps mitigate the variability of variable selection across multiple train-test partitions.
+Finally, we extended the Wan methodology \cite{Wan} to simulate survival data with predetermined right-censoring rates in correlated and high-dimensional scenarios.

+The proposed methods were first analyzed through extensive simulations where adaptive lasso consistently demonstrated better variable selection accuracy than lasso, even under high censoring or strong correlations among predictors.
+Methods using Ridge or PCA for weights consistently showed the best variable selection and coefficient estimation.
+These results underscore the value of adaptive approaches in genomic applications, where a small number of truly relevant predictors may be hidden among thousands of potential covariates, and where data are often heavily censored.

-In the genetic application to triple-negative breast cancer (TNBC) data, the small sample size greatly impacted the performance of individual models.
-This issue was addressed making use of the model selection method introduced in Section 4.
-In this context, the adaptive lasso models showed a more stable selection of variables, and selected more relevant clinical variables than lasso.
-Specifically, models with ridge and PCA weights selected variables that were both clinically and genetically relevant, which could be crucial for further medical research, and showed a larger number of common selected variables than lasso.
+In the genetic application to triple-negative breast cancer data provided by the GMGUH the small sample size significantly impacted the performance of individual models.
+This issue was addressed using the best model selection method introduced in Section \ref{best_model}.
+Additionally, we observed that adaptive lasso models showed a more stable selection of variables, and selected more relevant clinical variables than lasso —including multicentricity, treatment center indicators, and extent of lymph-node involvement— alongside genetic components.
+By contrast, Lasso selected fewer common variables, including fewer clinical ones, and showed less stability across partitions.
+This difference can prove essential when interpretability is critical for downstream biological or clinical investigation.

 In conclusion, adaptive lasso models, particularly with PCA and ridge weights, offer superior performance over lasso in high-dimensional survival analysis, both in synthetic and real data scenarios.
 Additionally, the proposed model selection procedure effectively mitigates variability issues due to different data partitions, enhancing the reliability of the selected models.